javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 That's a "language guard" against messing up, because strings and symbols are fundamentally different and should not occasionally convert one into another.

-If we really want to show a symbol, we need to call `.toString()` on it, like here:
+If we really want to show a symbol, we need to explicitly call `.toString()` on it, like here:
 ```js run
 let id = Symbol("id");
 *!*